pdoroudchi/vc/README.md

 # Welcome to my Version Control Repo!

-Here is what I did for this assignment:
+Here is what I did for this small project:

 1. Clone the VC repo [https://github.com/DataGlacier/VC.git](https://github.com/DataGlacier/VC.git)
 2. Create new branch in local repository